Quick Answer

 Factors Affecting Repair Costs

-- Boat size and type (e.g., fiberglass bass boat repair vs. fiberglass drift boat repair)
+- Boat size and type

-- Extent and location of damage
+- Extent and location of damage (e.g., spider cracks vs. hull breaches)

-- Accessibility of the repair site
+- Accessibility of the repair site, especially for boats in storage

 Cost-Saving Tips

-- Consider DIY for minor cosmetic repairs
+- DIY minor fiberglass repairs with gel repair kits.

 Navigating Fiberglass Boats Purchases: Your Comprehensive Buyer’s Companion